tobyjdore/capstone-uk-pol/README.md

 - Summary of project, results, working code.

 #### Data (folder)
-- Csv files of project data from initial scrape through stages of cleaning
+- CSV files of project data from initial scrape through stages of cleaning

+#### web-app
+- flask code, web templates, and pickled model for the <a href='http://tobyjdore.pythonanywhere.com'>deployed classification model</a>.